-The Whale Wise team collaborates with several institutions, providing the knowledge and resources necessary to conduct marine conservation research.
+The Whale Wise team collaborates with several institutions, providing the knowledge and resources necessary to conduct marine conservation research and share this work with the public.
 Whilst our team members are enthusiastic and committed to the cause, we are still young and starting our careers in marine conservation.
 Therefore, we are grateful to both our local and academic partners, for providing guidance and support throughout the entire process.

 We are also working with the university’s Clinical Research Facility.
 Specifically, we are using the mass spectrometry core to process and analyse blow samples, measuring the concentration of various hormones and other molecules.
 As a result, Dr Natalie Homer- director of the mass spectrometry core– is another supervisor for Tom’s PhD.